-Coastal Society Seminar Contents Coastal Hazards: Are We Manaaina?
+Coastal Society Seminar

+Coastal Hazards: Are We Managing?

-This year's Coastal Society seminar (26 June at the Plaza International Hotel in W encourage debate and discussion on the issues that underlie the m New Zealand.
-The conference speakers highlighted ment, including future research d
+This year's Coastal Society seminar (26 June at the Plaza International Hotel in 14 encourage debate and discussion on the issues that underlie the ...
+New Zealand.
+The conference speakers highlighted ment, including future research At-

-Rogue Waves: Do Ship Wakes Strike Back or Help Us? intersection point is very steep: its slope may be 8 times as large as the slope of the counterparts
+Rogue Waves: Do Ship Wakes Strike Back or Help Us? intersection point is very steep; its slope may be a survey or three or the clares of sho counterwoods. mnersection point is very steep; its slope may be a times as large as the slope of the counterparts

-The physics of waves is exactly the same for the payment of waves is ease up the same of identical waves of any origin.
-Therefore extremely мелькая waves us any ungus. receive extremoy high and steep waves may easily occur when two ngn and steep waves may easily occur when two systems of long-crested waves cross each other Extension of controls for development in ayonens or nengranene waves cross easer onen no matter whether its swell or ship generated no mamer wnemer ns sweii or smp-generated solitonic waves.
-Also, much more devastation solitonic waves.
-Also, much more occasional compared with simple overlopping of a seawall area with simple over wyPros or e asserted a water may be caused by an analogous introlled under the District Plan. appendice that are located within the tage
+The physics of waves is exactly the same for high and steep (freak, monster, or dentical waves of any origin.
+Therefore extremely the sea surface are observed high and steep waves may easily occur when two than might be expected systems of long-costed waves cross each other, Many properties of no matter whether its swell or ship-generated solitonic waves.
+Also, much more devastation compared with simple overtopping of a seawall eakwater may be caused by an analogous